Coinbase: 2012–2019: founding and early years

 Coinbase was founded in June 2012 by Brian Armstrong, a former Airbnb engineer.
-Armstrong enrolled in the Y Combinator startup incubator program and received a cash infusion.
+Armstrong enrolled in the Y Combinator startup incubator program and received a US$150,000 cash infusion.
 Fred Ehrsam, a former Goldman Sachs trader, later joined as a co-founder after noticing Armstrong's posts on Reddit.
-British programmer and Blockchain.info co-founder Ben Reeves was originally supposed to be part of the Coinbase founding team but parted ways with Armstrong just before the YCombinator funding event, due to their different stands on how the Coinbase wallet should operate.
+British programmer and Blockchain.info co-founder Ben Reeves was originally supposed to be part of the Coinbase founding team, but parted ways with Armstrong just before the Y Combinator funding event, due to their different stands on how the Coinbase wallet should operate.
 The company is named after coinbase transactions, which are special transactions that introduce cryptocurrency into circulation in proof of work cryptocurrencies.
 In October 2012, the company launched the services to buy and sell bitcoins through bank transfers.

-In May 2013, the company received a million Series A investment led by Fred Wilson from the venture capital firm Union Square Ventures.
-In December the same year, the company received a million investment, from the venture capital firms Andreessen Horowitz, Union Square Ventures (USV), and Ribbit Capital.
+In May 2013, Coinbase received a US$5 million Series A investment led by Fred Wilson from the venture capital firm Union Square Ventures.
+In December, the company received a US$25 million investment from the venture capital firm Andreessen Horowitz, Union Square Ventures (USV), and Ribbit Capital.
 Olaf Carlson-Wee, a graduate from Vassar College, was hired as the first employee in the same year.

-In 2014, the company grew to one million users, acquired the blockchain explorer service Blockr and the web bookmarking company Kippt, secured insurance covering the value of bitcoin stored on their servers and launched the vault system for secure bitcoin storage.
+In 2014, Coinbase grew to one million users, acquired the blockchain explorer service Blockr and the web bookmarking company Kippt, secured insurance covering the value of bitcoin stored on their servers and launched the vault system for secure bitcoin storage.
 Throughout 2014, the company also partnered with Overstock, Dell, Expedia, Dish Network, and Time Inc. allowing those firms to accept bitcoin payments.
-In the same year, company also added bitcoin payment processing capabilities to the traditional payment companies Stripe, Braintree, and PayPal.
+In the same year, the company also added bitcoin payment processing capabilities to the traditional payment companies Stripe, Braintree, and PayPal.
 In January 2014, Coinbase Global, Inc. was incorporated in Delaware as a holding company for Coinbase and its subsidiaries.
 The corporate reorganization that saw Coinbase become a subsidiary of Coinbase Global was completed in April of that year.

-In January 2015, the company received a million investment, led by Draper Fisher Jurvetson, the New York Stock Exchange, USAA, and several banks.
+In January 2015, Coinbase received a US$75 million investment, led by Draper Fisher Jurvetson, the New York Stock Exchange, USAA, and several banks.
 Later in January, the company launched a U.S.-based bitcoin exchange for professional traders called Coinbase Exchange.
 In September, Coinbase began to offer services in Canada and Singapore.

-In May 2016, the company rebranded the Coinbase Exchange, changing the name to Global Digital Asset Exchange (GDAX).
+In May 2016, Coinbase rebranded the Coinbase Exchange, changing the name to Global Digital Asset Exchange (GDAX).
 In July, they added retail support for Ether.
-Also in July, they announced they would halt services in August after the closure of Canadian online payments service provider Vogogo.
+Also, in July, they announced they would halt services in August after the closure of Canadian online payments service provider Vogogo.